vyishu22/PRODIGY_GA_02/README.md

 Install the required libraries and dependencies.

-Load the pretrained Stable Diffusion model and pipeline.
+Load the pre-trained Stable Diffusion model.

 Provide a text prompt describing the desired image.

-Process the prompt using the model.
+Process the prompt through the model pipeline.

-Generate the image based on the prompt.
+Generate the corresponding image output.

-Save and display the generated output.
+Save and visualize the generated image.

 Installation